 - Do not disclose any information to others due to the belief that the trust will be betrayed.

-- Read the comments of others, even when they are pronounced in a friendly way, as hurtful or threatening.
+- Please read the comments of others, even when they are pronounced in a friendly way, as hurtful or threatening.

 - Hold a grudge.

-- Without any evidence, you believe that your reputation is being attacked by others and will turn against them in some way.
+- Without any evidence, you believe that your reputation is being attacked by others and will turn against them somehow.

-- For no reason, you feel jealous and suspect that your partner is unfaithful to you.
+- You feel jealous and suspect that your partner is unfaithful to you for no reason.

 - Few, if any, close or intimate relationships.